 • Authorized documents that determine English or French language proficiency.

-• Photocopy of the receipt indicating you paid the application fees.
+• Receipt of paid application fees.

 Application fee